GCSE Exam Access Arrangements

 additional time to complete the exam,

-the support of a teacher to read questions,
+the support of an adult to read questions,

 the use of electronic reading software,

-the support of a teacher to scribe a student’s answer,
+the support of an adult to scribe a student’s answer,

 the use of a computer to write answers.